"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 - New or worse kidney problems, including kidney failure.
-If you have had kidney problems in the past or need to take another medicine that can cause kidney problems, your healthcare provider may need to do blood tests to check your kidneys before you start and while you are taking TRUVADA.
+If you had kidney problems in the past or take another medicine that can cause kidney problems, your healthcare provider may do blood tests to check your kidneys before you start and while you are taking TRUVADA.
 Your healthcare provider may tell you to take TRUVADA less often, or to stop taking TRUVADA if you have kidney problems.

 - Bone problems can happen in some people who take TRUVADA.
-Bone problems include bone pain, softening or thinning (which may lead to fractures).
+Bone problems include bone pain, or softening or thinning of bones, which may lead to fractures.
 Your healthcare provider may need to do tests to check your bones.

-- Changes in your immune system (Immune Reconstitution Syndrome) can happen when an HIV-infected person starts taking HIV medicines.
-Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your healthcare provider right away if you start having any new symptoms after starting your HIV medicine.
+- Changes in your immune system (Immune Reconstitution Syndrome) can happen when an HIV-1-infected person starts taking HIV-1 medicines.
+Your immune system may get stronger, and can then cause you to develop inflammation in areas of your body where infections may have been hiding for a long time.
+This inflammation may cause you to have minor symptoms, such as fever, but inflammation can also lead to serious problems.
+Tell your healthcare provider right away if you start having any new symptoms after starting TRUVADA for treatment of HIV-1infection.

-The most common side effects of TRUVADA in people with HIV-1 infection include:
+The most common side effects of TRUVADA in people taking TRUVADA to treat HIV-1 infection include:

-Common side effects in people who take TRUVADA to prevent HIV-1 infection include:
+Common side effects in people who take TRUVADA to reduce the risk of getting HIV-1 infection include:

 - stomach-area (abdomen) pain